OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/ghidra_dex_strings.png" width="500px"/>

-Dextra is a CLI based tool, and provides multiple features to explore dex files.
-All the strings in a dex file can be dumped using Dextra using the following command:
+With Dextra, you can dump all the strings using the following command:

 ```bash
 dextra -S classes.dex